-viii) Financial liabilities
+vii) Financial liabilities

-In both the current and prior year, the Group's loans payable are classified as subsequently measured at amortised cost.
+In both the current and prior year, the Group's loans payable and accrued expenses and other liabilities are classified as subsequently measured at amortised cost.
 The Group does not hold any financial liabilities that meet the criteria for subsequent measurement at fair value through profit or loss.